kevinlee6/headlight-mars-discovery/README.md

 ## Future goals

 In the future, I would make the graphics slightly more flashy/modern rather than a plain red box to illustrate nodes and blue circles for bots.
 I would also better organize the structure of the app/directory to make it easier to navigate.

+I would also refactor my code and not use absolute positioning when possible.
+Currently my legend uses absolute positioning, and it causes it to overlap at certain device sizes, such as 4k displays.

+In addition, I would make more data available such as Node ID as a hoverable tooltip.
+This ties into making the app more interactive.